TinyCircuits/TinyCircuits-Whisker-Accelerometer-AST1001/README.md

-# TinyCircuits Accelerometer Whisker Board
+# TinyCircuits Accelerometer Wireling Board
 # AST1001 Rev1

 The design files are located under design_files/ for the TinyCircuits ASD2205 Rev 2 PCB.
-This is a TinyShield board that has a microSD connector, local power supply and level shifters to connect to a microSD card and an audio amplifier.
+This is a Wireling board that has a BMA250 Accelerometer.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.